 Please note that on exit, the ground floor is floor 1, not 0 (the basement).

 Seating and toilets — The Pharmacology common room has a large outside balcony with seating which in summer is a great place to enjoy a glass of wine overlooking central southern Oxford while waiting for the talk to start.

 Indoor facilities — The common room does not have a hearing loop, but we bring in a speaker-amplifier for each event and the usual wireless microphones will be used.

 Refreshments — A limited amount of snacks (fresh and crisps) and drinks (water, squash and red/white wine) are offered by the Cafe to the earlier arrivals, but may run out.
 Costs for these are covered by donations so those taking advantage of supplied refreshments are asked to contribute to the Cafe donation hat in return.
-A donation of approx 80p-£1 is recommended for a glass of wine, rounded up if you have snacks.
+A donation of approx 80p or more is recommended for a glass of wine, rounded up if you have snacks too.

 Eating and drinking near Pharmacology